OSC/openondemand.org/index.md

 - Job management and monitoring across different batch servers and resource managers
 - Graphical desktop environments and desktop applications

 See the [documentation](https://osc.github.io/ood-documentation/release-1.6/) for installation directions, app development tutorials, and an overview of the components and applications that make up OnDemand.
+We also have a [walkthrough video](https://www.youtube.com/watch?v=4-w-4wjlnPk&list=PLiHVyvLHAIcw2sM_MYNVX9B1vBmJgEmW3) showing the various components of an Open OnDemand instance available.

 ## Organizations using or exploring OnDemand
 Below is a list of organizations that have deployed or are looking at deploying Open OnDemand.
 Please contact us via the [news list](https://lists.osu.edu/mailman/listinfo/ood-users) if your organization is not on this list and should be included!